qtheboss/contanalytics/challenges_dextra_dsm/dummy_coding/readme.md

 3. You need to run files "utilis.R" and after that run file "main_data_raw.R"endecevo

-4. You will received a file is "data_submission.csv"
+4. You will received a file "data_submission.csv"